-The Co-Chairs are responsible for making a preliminary determination on whether to pursue an amicus brief.
-If the Co-Chairs agree that an amicus brief may be worth pursuing, the Co-Chairs shall circulate a description of the potential issues and the materials referenced in the previous section to the Members of the Amicus Committee to solicit both their input and potential brief writers.
-If the consensus of the Amicus Committee is that a brief should be written, and there are sufficient volunteer(s) to write and review the brief, then the Co-Chairs shall approve the proposal.
-The Co-Chairs may also consult with MWELA's Board members, either at a regular Board meeting, or through the Board's listsery, to obtain the Board's input.
+The Chair(s) are responsible for making a preliminary determination on whether to undertake amicus participation.
+If the Chair(s) agree that an amicus brief may be worth submitting, the Chair(s) will circulate a description of the potential issues and the materials referenced in the previous section to the Members of the Amicus Committee for their input and to solicit potential brief writers.
+If the consensus of the Amicus Committee is that a brief should be written, and there are sufficient volunteer(s) to write and review the brief, then the Chair(s) will approve the proposal.
+The Chair(s) may also consult with MWELA's Board members, either at a regular Board meeting, or through the Board's listsery, to obtain the Board's input.

-It is the goal and intent of the MWELA Amicus Committee that a decision whether to file an amicus brief and, if so, the argument(s) to be advanced in that brief, shall be based, to the extent possible, on a consensus of the participants in the amicus request review process.
+It is the goal and intent of the MWELA Amicus Committee that a decision whether to file an amicus brief and, if so, the argument(s) to be advanced in that brief, will be based, to the extent possible, on a consensus of the participants in the amicus request review process.
 Absent approval of the Executive Committee, MWELA will not take a position within an amicus brief about which there is substantial substantive objection by the participants in the decision-making process.
-It is anticipated that action by Executive Committee or of the Board itself, will be required only in rare cases.
+It is anticipated that action by the Executive Committee, or by the Board itself, will be required only in rare cases.